 Permitted paid engagements include: giving lectures or seminars at higher education institutions, examining or assessing students, performing as a professional artist, entertainer or musician, participating as a professional sportsperson, providing legal representation in UK proceedings, speaking at conferences, and serving as an air pilot examiner.
-Each activity must be by formal invitation from a legitimate UK organisation.
+Each activity must be by formal invitation from a legitimate UK organisation and relate directly to the visitor's full-time profession.

 | Professional Category | Permitted Activities | Who Can Invite |